Spend $99, get free U.S. shipping*

 What side effects were observed in trials?

-Along with other common side effects from SGLT2 inhibitors, adverse events seen in the trials included ketoacidosis, lower limb amputation, pyelonephritis, and Fournier’s gangrene.
+Along with other common side effects from a type 2 diabetes drug like SGLT2 inhibitors, adverse events seen in the trials included ketoacidosis, lower limb amputation, pyelonephritis, and Fournier’s gangrene.

 Some common side effects associated with SGLT2 inhibitors include: